cgagliardi/settlers-setup/README.md

 This project is implemented in TypeScript using Angular for the UI.
 The algorithm and datastructures are in `src/app/board/`.
 This directory does not have any Angular specific dependencies.
 The algorithm itself is in `src/app/board/strategy/balanced-strategy.ts`.

 The standard and expansion boards are defined in `src/app/board/board-specs.ts`.
-In order to add support for Seafarers, a number of changes would be required in `board.ts` and the rendering code `catan-board.component.ts`, which makes several assumptions about the standard hex shape of the board.

 All of the rendering is done in `src/app/components/catan-board/catan-board.component.ts`.